Last updated December 14th, 2021 with new information.

 Today’s business environment is competitive and fast moving.
 So, whether you are selling ice cream cones, dongles or t-shirts, there is another company fighting for the same customers.
-Partnership marketing is a practical option for many businesses that want to get their brand in front of customers.
+Partnership marketing (also known as partner marketing) is a practical option for many businesses that want to get their brand in front of customers.
 Consequently, it can be an essential marketing tool to help get a leg up on the competition.
 You can reach new market segments, gain new customers and boost business.

 What Is Partnership Marketing?